loveLaceLogic/loveLaceLogic/README.md

 - 💞️ I’m looking to collaborate on gameDevelopment
 - 📫 How to reach me kristinachaleunsak@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: pinapples goes on tacos!
+- ⚡ Fun fact: pineapples goes on tacos!

 <!---
 Hi!
 I’m loveLaceLogic — a computer science student at Louisiana State University of Alexandria passionate about solving problems through code and creating efficient, elegant solutions.
 Inspired by Ada Lovelace, the world’s first computer programmer, I believe in the power of logic, creativity, and innovation.